8 Ways to Help Seniors Maintain Their Independence

 - In-Home Services

 Many families care for their loved ones without help from agencies or outside providers.
 Larger families often work on a rotating schedule to provide care for an aging or sick parent or loved one.
 It can be exhausting and both emotionally and financially draining to serve as the primary caregiver for a loved one.
 Whether a family opts to hire an agency to provide care depends on many factors, including economic factors.
-However, most agencies, including CareAparent™, offer a free consultation or assessment to identify the services needed and the cost for care.
+However, most agencies, including CareAparent™, offer a free consultation to identify the services needed and the cost for care.
 It is definitely worthwhile to take the time to find out, particularly where medical services are required.
 These services are often covered by insurance or Medicare.

 - Create a Resource List